slab/quill/docs/guides/upgrading-to-1-0.md

 ### Configuration

-- `styles` *removed* - Previous versions of Quill allowed overrides for CSS to be provided in the configuration options.
+- `styles` *removed* - Previous versions of Quill allowed custom CSS to be injected through `<style>` additions.
+This option has been removed due to [Content Security Policy](https://developers.google.com/web/fundamentals/security/csp/).
 Instead you should use external CSS directly.

 ### API